-I've thought about Thai Red Curry for a while now.
-I don't go out for Thai food because of all the sugar and questionable oils, and the gluten factor.
-For some reason, it's just taken me a while to get around to creating my own.
+I’ve thought about Thai Red Curry for a while now.
+I don’t go out for Thai food because of all the sugar, the fact that many spots use oils that don’t agree with my health,, and the gluten factor.
+For some reason, it’s just taken me a while to get around to creating my own.

 While we were in Hawaii, we were staying in this sweet little cottage that had the most incredible garden.
 In addition to the abundance of fruit trees (cacao, papaya, oranges, limes and lemons), there was also a seriously fantastic herb garden.
 We’re talking lemongrass, green onions, kaffir lime and even hot peppers.
 Combine that with the coconuts that were falling daily in the funky windy weather we had, it’s almost as if the planet was saying “Hey Meghan, it’s time to make that Thai Red Curry – here is everything you need to do it.”